crueter/passmanpp/README.md

 # passman++
 An extremely simple and minimal yet just as secure and powerful command-line and GUI password manager.
 Super easy to use, with a lot of GUI implementation for even easier use.

-This uses a format even simpler than the application itself, the `.pdpp` format.
-More information in #pdpp format.

 # Building
 After downloading the source zip or tar.gz and extracting (DO NOT GIT CLONE!
 THE MAIN BRANCH MAY BE UNSTABLE!):
 ```bash